This guide is the practical companion to my main Lake Bled elopement photographer page.

 Lake Bled is compact, but some locations still require more time than couples expect.
 Boats, viewpoints, parking, changing weather, walking in formal clothes, and simply taking in the day all need space.

-A good timeline should feel calm, not crowded.
+A good timeline should feel calm, realistic, and easy to follow.

 Sample timeline — symbolic elopement, just the two of you, single location: